 Insofar as inventors have unique ideas it may make sense to reward them with monopolies to make sure we get advantage of their unusual talents.
 For example, if, in the absence of James Watt, the steam condenser would not have been invented until long after his patent expired, there is some justification for having awarded him a monopoly.
 Of course if others were going to discover it in a few years anyway, then it scarcely made sense to give him a long-term monopoly.
-As it happens simultaneous discoveries tend to be the rule rather than the exception, and, in the presence of a patent system, they almost always lead to some ugly story.
-Those that follow may not be the most remarkable from a social point of view; they are just, among those we happen to have learned about, those that we found most significant.
-Many more, most certainly, are sitting out there, just waiting to be told.
-Because, you see, simultaneous discovery is not the exception, it is the rule and even that greatest of all the modern innovators, our beloved James Watt, stumbled into it, as Carnegie reports
+As it happens simultaneous discoveries tend to be the rule rather than the exception, and, in the presence of a patent system, they almost always lead to an ugly story.
+The examples that follow may not be the most remarkable from a social point of view; they are the most significant of those we know about.
+Many more examples, most certainly, are just waiting to be told.
+Because, you see, simultaneous discovery is not the exception, it is the rule and even that greatest of all modern innovators, James Watt, stumbled into it, as Carnegie reports